Types of Inheritance in Java: Examples and Tips

 Teaching now!

-What are the Advantages of Different Types of Inheritance in Java?
+Advantages and Limitations of Different Types of Inheritance in Java

 Here are some key advantages that come from using different types of inheritance in Java: